-USU does not cover preceptor or clinical site fees.
-Students are responsible for negotiating payment directly with their selected preceptor/site or placement service.
+Students are responsible for addressing these fees directly with their preceptor or clinical site.
+Students are responsible for negotiating payment directly with their preceptor/site or placement service.
 If a student opts to utilize a placement service, students are responsible for communicating the respective preceptor/mentor and field experience site requirements to the placement service agency.